voice-hearing/voice-hearing.github.io/content/about/index.md

 *“Where the Spirit of the Lord is, there is freedom.”* — 2 Corinthians 3:17

-Asumen charity is a small but deeply rooted Christian charity serving **South-East Birmingham** — a place where diverse cultures meet, and where the need for freedom, peace, and new life is as real as the air we breathe.
+Asumen charity is a small but deeply rooted Christian charity serving **west london** — a place where diverse cultures meet, and where the need for freedom, peace, and new life is as real as the air we breathe.

 The name **Asumen** comes from the Persian word for *“freedom” or “liberty”*, a word sung in multiple languages — Luri, Pashto, Kurdish, Hindko, Baluchi, Hindi, Urdu, Punjabi, Bengali, Kashmiri. *From its sound alone, you might begin to feel the heartbeat of our mission — to bring freedom to those weighed down, peace to those in turmoil, and new life to all, through the love of Jesus Christ.*